VQComms/goserve/README.md

-# configmap-to-http
+# goServe

-A simple golang application to serve up a configmap in the same namespace as json
+A simple golang application to serve up a configmap in the same namespace as json as well as static files.

+## Static files folder

+Mount static files into the docker container at `/static`.

+We will also serve `/` to `index.html` with a 301 redirect.

 ## Required environment variables
 ```